Compassionate Guidance During Your Time Of Loss

 Resolving Oil And Gas Issues

 The property of many states in Oklahoma include oil and gas interests.
-Attorney Matt Jankowski provides our firm, and our clients with a wealth of experience in this complex area of probate and estate law.
+Our law firm provides to our clients with a wealth of experience in this complex area of probate and estate law.
 We know that oil and gas interests may represent your family’s primary source of wealth.
 You can rely on us to resolve these issues in a way that protects the value of your family’s oil and gas interests as well as your rights as an executor or beneficiary.

 Common Questions And Concerns